Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Skyler Scott 11 months ago
+Skyler Scott about 1 year ago

 I support this parking reform.
 I’ve been a downtown Phoenix resident for 5+ years and I recognize the importance of affordable rent, walkability, and more opportunity for constructive development, which will ultimately increase consumer spending.
 The city is providing more opportunities for multi-modal transit to support reforms like this one.
 Please vote yes.
 Thank you.